01 of 08

 Gently Form the Meat Into Patties

 Gently shape the meat into balls — about 6 oz each is about right — then flatten into patties.
-And don't pack the meat too tightly — you're not making snowballs here.
-Too much pressure will give you a tough burger.Continue to 9 of 9 below.
+Don't pack the meat too tightly — you're not making snowballs here.
+Too much pressure will give you a tough burger.Continue to 8 of 8 below.

 Grill or Broil to Your Liking

-Ground meats should be cooked to a minimum internal temperature of 165°F. The only time I'd consider deviating from this rule is if I'd ground the meat myself and knew exactly what was in it.
-And ground chicken or turkey should be cooked to 165° no matter what.
-The nice thing about using a primal cut like beef chuck is that its fat content will keep the burgers nice and moist, even if you do choose to cook them to 165°F.
+Ground meats should be cooked to a minimum internal temperature of 165 F. Ground chicken or turkey should be cooked to 165 F no matter what.
+The nice thing about using a primal cut like beef chuck is that its fat content will keep the burgers nice and moist, even if you do choose to cook them to 165 F.